Simarpreet2743/OlaBookingsAnalytics-Focused-on-booking-data-analysis/README.md

 | `total_successful_ride_value`                 | Total value of successful rides                |
 | `incomplete_rides_reason`                     | Incomplete rides along with reasons            |

+📊 Power BI Report

+The project also includes a Power BI report for visual analysis of Ola ride bookings.

+Folder: PowerBI_Report/

+File: OlaRideInsights.pbix

+You can open the .pbix file in Power BI Desktop to explore:

+Successful rides

+Average ride distances

+Cancellations

+Top customers

+Payment methods

+Ratings analysis

+Note: Make sure to load the bookings.csv dataset into Power BI to match the data used in SQL views.
+You can also connect Power BI directly to a SQL database for live queries.
 ---

 ## 🤝 Contributing